Shiva-Karimi-research/numerical-analysis-of-volterra-delay-equations/README.md

 | 2 | 250 | 7.06e-2 |
 | 2 | 360 | 7.15e-2 |
 | 2 | 450 | 7.16e-2 |

+The error reduction is less pronounced, reflecting potential challenges in approximating solutions with smaller delay values.

 ---